serokell/ariadne/docs/usage-tui.md

     tx-out sxtitePxjp5dcfm1u8gWgDBGMCEZMhGa6kUPu8VHhqpCtBDPExrJTTCCUHKkyEJSgjb41JT5Tfh1QXb7uUpgjyBKMw 2ADA

-Note that receiver's address does not take quotes.
+Note that the receiver's address does not take quotes.

-Finally, send a transaction by giving `send` command a list of outputs (`out` argument), wallet passphrase (`pass` argument) if any and, optionally, wallet's name or index (`wallet` argument) as well as list of source accounts (as names or indices).
+Finally, send a transaction by giving the `send` command a list of outputs (`out` argument), wallet passphrase (`pass` argument) if any and, optionally, wallet's name or index (`wallet` argument) as well as list of source accounts (as names or indices).
 If you don't specify a wallet, the selected one will be used.

-Transaction inputs are selected automatically from a set of accounts which depends on `account` arguments and current selection:
+Transaction inputs are selected automatically from a set of accounts that depends on the `account` arguments and the current selection:
 * If at least one account is explicitly specified, only the specified accounts can be used as inputs.
-* If no accounts are explicitly specified and an account from the input wallet is selected, only its addresses will be used as inputs.
+* If no accounts are explicitly specified, and an account from the input wallet is selected, only its addresses will be used as inputs.
 Otherwise, addresses will be picked from all accounts in the input wallet.

 Input selection algorithm depends on the `policy` argument which can